erenctk/erenctk/README.md

-👋 Hi there, I'm Serhat Eren
+👋 Hi there, I'm Serhat Eren Catuk
 ============================

 **I'm a computer programming student at Mersin University**